stefanofa/awesome/TOPICS.md

 ## screen-studio

 *   [webadderall/Recordly](https://github.com/webadderall/Recordly) - The open-source screen recorder and editor for professional product videos, demos, and tutorials.
+Add auto-zooms, webcam overlays, cursor animations and more to your recordings.

 ## windows

 *   [webadderall/Recordly](https://github.com/webadderall/Recordly) - The open-source screen recorder and editor for professional product videos, demos, and tutorials.
+Add auto-zooms, webcam overlays, cursor animations and more to your recordings.

 *   [productdevbook/port-killer](https://github.com/productdevbook/port-killer) - A powerful cross-platform port management tool for developers.
 Monitor ports, manage Kubernetes port forwards, integrate Cloudflare Tunnels, and kill processes with one click.